Spirit Gleaning featuring Minoosh Zomorodinia opens Saturday January 18, 2025!

 On the occasion of Annie Albagli’s exhibition, Milk Teeth, writer and curator Amanda Nudelman was commissioned to write a text, Everything’s a Rock.
 Please find it here.

-500 Capp Street receives prestigious grant
+500 Capp Street receives prestigious grants

 David Ireland